lnnrtwttkhn/highspeed-fmriprep/README.md

 ## License

-All of the data are licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0.
+All of the data are licensed under Creative Commons Attribution-ShareAlike 4.0.
-Please see the [LICENSE](LICENSE) file and https://creativecommons.org/licenses/by-nc-sa/4.0/ for details.
+Please see the [LICENSE](LICENSE) file and https://creativecommons.org/licenses/by-sa/4.0/ for details.